 When you or your friends talk about teaching English as a Foreign Language, usually the timeline is now, the present.
-However, the whole world was in for a shocker and we saw our travel plans gone in a flash in 2020.
+However, the whole world was in for a shocker, and we saw our travel plans gone in a flash in 2020.
 While right now may not be the best time to find a job teaching English abroad, what we can say is that it is always a good time to get TEFL-certified and ready to get up and go.
-Even though it might be tricky to find a job in another country right now, there is a good chance you can teach English wherever you are as you can always teach online.
-When 2021 comes, you will be ready, and all sorted out for a TEFL adventure abroad.
+Even though it might be tricky to find a job in another country right now, there is a good chance you can teach English wherever you are, as you can always teach online.
+So when 2021 comes, you will be ready and all sorted out for a TEFL adventure abroad.
 Need more convincing?
 Here is why you should teach English abroad in 2021.

 Travel, travel, travel

-Probably the number one reason people want to teach English as a Foreign Language is to travel.
+Probably the number one reason people want to teach English as a Foreign Language is travel.
 As the much-quoted saying goes – the world is your oyster.
-Other than the fact that you can teach English in practically any country, living in a country, gives you ample opportunity to travel to nearby destinations on weekends or during holidays.
+Besides the fact that you can teach English in practically any country, living in a country gives you ample opportunity to travel to nearby destinations on weekends or holidays.
 Let us look at an example.
 I can be in 5 countries in 1 day.
 Yes, you read it right – 5 countries.
-I can drive from Barcelona, Spain, to France, to Belgium, The Netherlands and finally to Luxembourg in a day.
+I can drive from Barcelona to France, Belgium, The Netherlands, and finally to Luxembourg in a day.
 Yes, in a day.
-I will use up my 24 hours, but this travel plan is doable.
+I will use my 24 hours, but this travel plan is doable.
 This is just one of the many travel feats, adventures we dream of when we think of teaching abroad.

 Money, money, money

 Many teach abroad for the money.
 Reasons vary.
 It could be to pay off your student loan, earn the money you need to sustain the life you want to live or maybe even to send money back home to your family.